-The present trial has been focused on interpretation of Dosha imbalance and determination using sophisticated tools such as Ayu Soft proforma to overcome the inter-variability.
-On the other hand, clinical determination of Dosha imbalance is done through pulse examination which is against the risk of inter-variability.
-Thus, heart rate variability (HRV) has also served an indirect method of Dosha imbalance in the target population.
-For that, series of studies comparing heart rate variability (HRV) spectral analysis with clinical assessment of Dosha dynamics can predict doshic imbalance.
+The present trial has been focused on interpretation of Dosha imbalance and determination using sophisticated tools such as AyuSoft proforma to overcome the inter-variability.
+On the other hand, clinical determination of Dosha imbalance is done through pulse examination which is again at the risk of inter-variability.
+Thus, heart rate variability has also served an indirect method of Dosha imbalance in the target population.
+For that, series of studies comparing HRV spectral analysis with clinical assessment of Dosha dynamics can predict doshic imbalance.